ArthurZakirov/ArthurZakirov/README.md

 - agents run on a VPS and can be controlled through chat
 - browser tasks can be automated safely and repeatably
 - small personal tools can remove recurring friction

-- a solution built for myself might become useful to someone else
+The goal is simple:

+> If I solve a real problem for myself and the solution might help someone else, I try to make it shareable.

 This GitHub is not my employer’s work and does not represent private company code.